mcdougallab/matlabneuroninterface/README.md

 ### Setup

 First, make sure NEURON for Windows is installed (see http://neuron.yale.edu/).
+Also make sure to set MinGW-w64 as your MEX C++ compiler; for more information about this, run `mex -setup cpp` in MATLAB.

 To get the toolbox working on your machine, run the MATLAB scripts in the following order:
 - **setup**